1.0 Policy Purpose

 Use of University space for Research by an Outside Entity is permissible under special conditions and only with an agreement formally signed in accordance with the Delegations of Signature Authority for Contracts.
 Use of University space for research by an Outside Entity in which an Investigator has a Significant Financial Interest or Fiduciary Role, must be reviewed, in advance, by the COI Review Board to determine if it is allowable and, if allowable, what management, if any, should be implemented.

 3.7.5 Use of Students/Trainees

 Should an Investigator wish to appeal a decision made by the COI Review Board (COIRB), the Investigator may present the appeal within 90 days of the COIRB’s decision in writing to the Vice President for Research (VPR).
-The VPR at their discretion, will consider the case with input from the COI Review Board and/or other offices as necessary.
-The Investigator may be asked to present their appeal in person to the VPR and/or the COIRB.
+The VPR at their discretion will consider the case with input from the COI Review Board and/or other offices as necessary.
+The Investigator may be asked to present the appeal in person to the VPR and/or the COIRB.
 The VPR will convey their decision in writing to the Investigator.
 The decision of the VPR shall be final.